BiancaPuertaRocha/JosesBar/README.md

 # José's Bar
 An API to a bar that manages the products replenishment and withdrawal.
+The project contains an API server using a SQL Server database and a test project, testing the controller only.

 ## Doc
 The documentation is available at https://localhost:7014/swagger/index.html when the server is started.